Ashleigh Ellis Natural Dye & Eco Art

 During the year, I held weekly gardening session and ran many eco art workshops and events.
 Images above show the dye garden and participants at The Natural Dye Project Cork at Murphy's Farm, Bishopstown, 2022.

-At the end of the year I organised the culmination of the project - the Into the Leaves exhibition, including my solo work, participant work and performative collaborations.
-This included naturally dyed fabric installations ('rivers' of colour which harmed no river in the making), willow sculpture, Bog Linens, and the installation The Colours We Grow of natural dye jars, plants and dye samples, photographs of pollinators and participant words about the project.
+At the end of the year I organised the culmination of the project -the Into the Leaves exhibition, which included my solo work, participant work, performative collaborations, and solo work by the invited guest artist Cáit Ní Dhuinnín who responded to the natural context of the project.
+Installed were swathes of naturally dyed fabric - 'rivers' of colour which harmed no river in the making, willow sculpture, Bog Linens, and the installation The Colours We Grow of natural dye jars, plants and dye samples, photographs of pollinators and participant words about the project.

 Picture